What Is Docker And How Should We Use It?

 Why should we use containers?

-From an operational point of view, in addition to portability, containers offer more granular control over resources, which improves the performance of infrastructure and more efficient use of computational resources.
+From an operational point of view, in addition to portability, containers offer more granular control over resources, which improves infrastructure performance and makes more efficient use of computational resources.
 Because of these capabilities, many developers have become interested in using containers and dockers.

 What is the difference between a container and a virtual machine?

-Containers, on the other hand, provide an abstract concept at the application layer so that code and dependencies are all packaged together; For this reason, several containers can run on a standard machine, and it is possible to share the operating system kernel with other containers so that each of them can run in the user space as separate and independent processes.
+Containers provide an abstract concept at the application layer so that code and dependencies are packaged together.
+For this reason, several containers can run on a standard machine, and the operating system kernel can be shared with other containers so that each can run in the user space as separate and independent processes.

-In addition, containers take up less space than virtual machines.
-In addition, containers can support more applications, significantly reducing the need for virtual machines and operating systems.
+In addition, containers take up less space than virtual machines and can support more applications, significantly reducing the need for virtual machines and operating systems.

 How to use Docker?

-To work with Docker, you must have basic skills related to developing web-based and Linux applications.
-If you plan to learn Linux to use Docker, we suggest that you consider the following concepts: another thing to keep in mind is to create an account on each of the Amazon and Docker Hub websites.
+To work with Docker, you must have basic skills in developing web-based and Linux applications.
+If you plan to learn Linux to use Docker, we suggest you consider the following concepts: another thing to remember is to create an account on each of the Amazon and Docker Hub websites.

-• Cgroups: A process isolation method for grouping processes so that containers can work without interference.
+- Cgroups: A process isolation method for grouping processes so containers can work without interference.

-• Volumes and Bind Mounting: Use a repository for managing data in containers and performing tasks such as connecting host system files.
+- Volumes and Bind Mounting: Use a repository to manage data in containers and perform tasks like connecting host system files.

 Install Docker on Windows

 It is not difficult to prepare all the necessary tools and prerequisites on a personal computer because it is easy to set up and run on any operating system.
-We will examine how to install Docker on Windows and then Linux in the following.
+The following will examine how to install Docker on Windows and Linux.

-First, you need to go to https://www.docker.com/products/docker-desktop and click the Download for Windows button to download the installation file, which is about 500 MB in size.
-Additionally, it’s best to create an account to use Docker Hub.
+Additionally, it’s best to set up an account to use Docker Hub.
 To do this, click the Get Started button in the upper right corner of the link above to enter the account creation page (Figure 1).

-Suppose you see this error message, download and install the Linux kernel update package.
-After this, click the Continue button in the Docker Desktop application error window.
-The Docker Engine then loads automatically into the Docker Desktop application.
+If you see this error message, download and install the Linux kernel update package.
+Then, click the Continue button in the Docker Desktop application error window.
+The Docker Engine will load automatically into the Docker Desktop application.

 After completing the above steps, a tutorial on starting with Docker within the Docker Desktop program will start automatically.
-It will guide the user to start working with Docker on Docker Desktop.
+It will guide the user through working with Docker on Docker Desktop.

 Install Docker on Linux